 OP Financial Group

-Earnings before tax for 2022 are expected to be lower than in 2021.
+Operating profit (earnings before tax) for 2023 is expected to be higher than in 2022.
 For more detailed information on the outlook, see “Outlook towards the year end”.

 OP Financial Group’s key indicators